 We took profits from aerospace giant Lockheed Martin after it rallied strongly on increased defence spending in the wake of Russia's invasion of Ukraine.
+We also trimmed US bargain retailer Costco and UK-based multinational pest controller Rentokil Initial.

-We also topped up our stocks on market weakness.
-Many strong businesses have been clobbered because they are filed too closely to some very speculative cashburners.
-We think many stock prices have dipped way too low, given the business potential over the coming five to 10 years.
+We also topped up lots of our stocks on market weakness.
+Many strong businesses have been clobbered because they are filed too closely to some very speculative cash-burners.
+We think many stock prices have dipped too low, given the business potential over the coming five to 10 years.